 If you can think of any books that you think I ought to read then please let me know, either in the comments section below1 or via email and, if I read them, I'll post zero or more notes about them here.
 I can't say fairer than that.

 If you find it difficult to make the time to read, look at this.

-This list was last updated on 13th September 2018.
+This list was last updated (very briefly) on 16th January 2019.

 21 Lessons for the 21st Century, Yuval Noah Harari (started 13th September 2018).

-Only just started.
 Where Sapiens was a history of humankind and Homo Deus was a possible future, this book deals with the present.
-Quite interesting so far.